seoninja13/react-win-dir/docs/pages/windows/casement-page-documentation.md

 The Casement Windows page uses the following components:

 1. **Navbar10**: Main navigation component with dropdown menus
-2. **Header44**: Hero section component with background image and overlay
+2. **Header47**: Hero section component with background image and overlay
-3. **Header30**: Introduction component with title, description, and call-to-action buttons
+3. **Header5**: Introduction component with title, description, and call-to-action buttons
-4. **Layout10**: Features and benefits component with image and text
+4. **Layout1**: Features and benefits component with image and text
-5. **Layout246**: Styles and options component with image and text
+5. **Layout240**: Styles and options component with image and text
-6. **Layout22**: Customization options component with image and text
+6. **Layout27**: Customization options component with image and text
-7. **Layout4**: Gallery component with images of homes
+7. **Layout6**: Gallery component with images of homes
-8. **Layout237**: Customization tool component with image and text
+8. **Layout90**: Customization tool component with image and text
-9. **Layout22_1**: Complementary products component with image and text
+9. **Layout207**: Complementary products component with image and text
-10. **Layout241**: Additional features component with image and text
+10. **Gallery8**: Gallery component with images of homes
-11. **Layout12**: Additional information component with image and text
+11. **Layout1_1**: Additional information component with image and text
-12. **Testimonial5**: Testimonials component with customer reviews
+12. **Faq1**: FAQ component with accordion-style questions and answers
-13. **Cta7**: Call-to-action component with form
-14. **Footer4**: Footer component with links and contact information
+13. **Footer4**: Footer component with links and contact information

 ## Implementation Details